 Justice, Mercy, and Reconciliation Resources

 We want to learn together – as a church family, as a community – and to help us to do that, we’ve created this page to guide you in learning more about racial injustice and reconciliation.
-It's is organized in Q&A format – navigate to the question below that resonates with you and dive into the resources there.
+Navigate to the topic below that resonates with you and dive into the resources there.

 Justice and Mercy: Tough Questions Answered

 We recently held a virtual members meeting where Pastor Curtis and our lead pastors answered a number of member-submitted questions about our current sermon series on justice and mercy.
 We talked about:

 - What are the goals and vision for this series on justice and mercy?
 (11:42-13:58)